Department of Anthropology Doctorate Degree Requirements

 Students are encouraged to plan their skill package carefully with their advisor taking their professional and career goals and their more immediate dissertation research into account.
-A one-page description of the ancillary skill package, how it relates to the student’s academic program and dissertation research, and the courses that will fulfill the skill requirement should be approved by the advisor and submitted to the Director of Graduate Studies for approval by the Graduate Committee.
+A one-page description of the ancillary skill package, how it relates to the student’s academic program and dissertation research, and the courses that will fulfill the skill requirement should be approved by the advisor and submitted to the Graduate Coordinator.

 Language.
 Any foreign language may be submitted by the student with their advisor’s approval.
 See description for archaeology students above.

 Major Research Proposal or a Paper accepted for publication.
 See description for archaeology students above.